Oluwaseun-O-Ajayi/drugability-toolkit/README.md

 ---

-## 🧪 Validation
+## Validation

 ### Benchmarking Against FDA-Approved Drugs

-The toolkit has been validated against FDA-approved oral drugs to ensure accuracy.
+The repository includes demonstration datasets and validation scripts using representative FDA-approved oral drugs and selected beyond-Rule-of-Five compounds.
+These examples are intended to verify expected behavior of rule-based filters and demonstrate reproducible workflows

 **Run validation:**
 ```bash